One reason people love to create podcasts is because it's possible to do so for free from the comfort of their own home!

 Here's what you need to make a podcast for as close to free as possible:

 Free alternative: Use wired headphones included with your phone, like Apple's iPhone headphones, to record your podcast.
+If using those, make sure they can plug into the headphone jack on your computer like the ones linked.
 While Apple's headphones are good quality, others may not be.
 Still, it might be a good solution to consider if you're just getting started.

 2) Audio recording software.
-Mac users have two options: Quicktime and Voice Memos.
-Both are automatically installed on Macs running the latest operating systems, and can record your microphone.
+Mac users have two free options: Quicktime and Voice Memos.
+Both should already be installed on Macs running the latest operating systems, and can record your microphone.
 For Windows users, the app called Sound Recorder, which should be built into your system, will do the trick.
 There are recording apps out there with additional features, but these three picks are good for beginners.

 4) Audio editing software.
 This is the complicated part of the process and can cost money if you need to add multiple co-hosts or a substantial number of effects.
 For a beginner, an app like Audacity is a good place to start.
 It lets you trim, cut, and paste audio into a single file.
 For additional flexibility like editing multiple tracks, Apple's GarageBand is a free solution.
 Both pieces of software will have learning curves.

 5) A podcast server.
 Audioboom is a great place to upload your show to.
 They'll also help you add your show to places like Apple Podcasts, but you'll need to do some leg work to get your show everywhere.
 Another popular podcast host is Libsyn.
 Neither of these options are free, but they're easy and affordable to use.
 I personally am loyal to Audioboom, because they also help sell advertising.

 Podcasting for free is possible!